anilmainali/word-processing/README.md

 I click Next to go through changes made in the previous version/edition.

 Then I click the little arrow next to the Accept icon and
-<strong>Accept all changes in document</strong>
+<strong>Accept all changes in document</strong> which turns off the markups.
-so I start editing with a clean slate.
+I can start editing with a clean slate.
-If I later need to see what was changed, I can run a Compare.
+If I later need to see what was changed, I can run a Compare by clicking Review | Compare.

-For use during editing, I set <strong>Tracking to Final</strong>.
+On MAC, For use during editing, I set <strong>Tracking to Final</strong>.

 I leave Track Changes to ON.

 ## On-screen TOC and Styles
-From the menu at the top View | Sidebar | Document Map Pane puts a table of contents on the left.
+On MAC from menu at the top View | Sidebar | Document Map Pane puts a table of contents on the left.
 I usually have to drag the divider over a bit to show more text.

+On Windows from menu I clicked View | Navigation Pane and checked box (under Show section).

-I usually stay on the Home ribbon so styles are visible.
+I usually select Home ribbon so styles are visible.
 Sometimes the ribbon gets collapsed.
 I then click the up/down arrow at the upper right to reveal it again.